-Tsum Valley falls amongst one of the least explored regions in the mid-west Himalaya.
+Tsum Valley falls amongst one of the least explored regions in the mid-west Himalayas.
 It is a restricted area residing in the Manaslu Region.
-Tsum valley opens up with beautiful traditional villages, and mesmerizing landscapes, which have been left untouched by outside influence.
-The route towards Tsum valley is very much similar to the ManasluLarke La pass trek.
-However, for Tsum valley trek you have to leave the Manaslu route from Lokpa and walk towards North East.
+Tsum Valley opens up with beautiful traditional villages, and mesmerizing landscapes, which have been left untouched by outside influence.
+The route towards Tsum Valley is very similar to the ManasluLarke La pass trek.
+However, for the Tsum Valley trek, you have to leave the Manaslu route from Lokpa and walk towards the east.
 Tsum Valley welcomes you with the view of Mu Gompa at 3700 m which is the highest elevation of the trip.
 Panoramic views of Ganesh Himal and Mount Manaslu can be observed from the isolated valley of Tsum.
 Different monasteries of ancient Buddhism and Bon Cultures can be witnessed on the trip.
 Known literally as the “Valley of Happiness” when translated to Tibetian, the Tsum Valley trek is unlike any other due to its restrictiveness.

 Day 01: Arrival day (1,310m)

 Our representatives at Nepal Adventure Team will pick you up from the Kathmandu International Airport as per your request.
 You will be taken to a hotel and will be briefed on the travel plan.
 On the same day, you can also try authentic Nepalese food at a Nepalese restaurant with cultural, and ethnic dance and music.
 Stay overnight at the hotel

 Day 02: Trek Preparation

 After being briefed about the trip and introduced to the guide, you will be free in the afternoon.
 You can pack up the essentials for the trek have dinner and stay overnight.

 Day 03: Drive from Kathmandu to Soti Khola (730m) through Arughat (570m)- 7 hours